Hcooper23/https-hcooper23.github.io-reading-notes-/201-Notes/Read:-03-HTML Lists, Control Flow with JS, and the CSS Box Model.md

-# This helps with developing a new skillset inside of the coding world and allows for me to use shorter codes which allows for more effecnicny.
-This helps with a brekadown of time sand undertanding of concepts that help with my toolbelt of coding ability
+# This helps with developing a new skillset inside of the coding world and allows me to use shorter codes which allows for more effecnicny.
+This helps with a breakdown of time and understanding of concepts that help with my toolbelt of coding ability

 ## Ordered and Unordered lists